top of page

 Conclusion.

-There are huge opportunities to improve the design and quality of all products worldwide, and eliminate the costly waste of throwing away products because they are poor quality or disposable.
+There are huge opportunities to improve the design and quality of all products worldwide, and eliminate the costly waste of throwing away products because they are poor quality, disposable, or of an obscure design.
 Standardising only the best designs, and licensing these for production, will further reduce the costs and the complexity of manufacturing, stocking, and supplying the world market.
-Achieving the full integrity of all our design and manufacturing in Britain and worldwide would save huge sums of money, this resource can then be redirected to solve the issues we have, and create the things we want in our lives.
+The sourcing of products, and spare parts for repair, will be infinitely easier, and the existing market for resale of used parts will be greatly increased.
+This is because it will be so easy to service these parts and find uses for them, given that they are standardised and therefore universally used by all manufacturers, thus further reducing the need for their disposal.
+Achieving the full integrity of all our design and manufacturing in Britain would save billions in our economy, and trillions worldwide, this resource can then be redirected to solve the issues we have, and create the things we want in our lives.
 Our full strategy for this is laid out here and in the supporting policies below.

 Supporting policies.